 - 1. Complete 18 hours of required courses. - 2.
 Complete 12 hours of coursework in one of eight areas of general public administration - 3.
-Take at least one (1) three- (3) hour course elective. - 4.
-Complete 3-6 hours of internship or additional coursework if the student is in-service. - 5.
+Take at least one (1) three- (3) hour course elective. - Complete 3-6 hours of internship or additional coursework (six (6) hours), if the student is in-service (internships cannot run currently unless performed at two different sites). - 5.
 Take and pass a comprehensive examination.
 (Given Spring and Fall only) - 6.
 Write and defend a thesis orally (3-6 hours).